istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 applications is called {{< gloss >}}mesh federation{{< /gloss >}}.

 Note that using mesh federation to create a multi-mesh deployment is very different than creating a
-{{< gloss >}}multi-cluster{{< /gloss >}} deployment, which defines a single service mesh composed from services spanning more than one cluster.
-Unlike multi-mesh, a multi-cluster deployment is not suitable for applications that require isolation and boundary protection.
+{{< gloss >}}multicluster{{< /gloss >}} deployment, which defines a single service mesh composed from services spanning more than one cluster.
+Unlike multi-mesh, a multicluster deployment is not suitable for applications that require isolation and boundary protection.

 In this blog post I describe the requirements for isolation and boundary protection, and outline the principles of